Fred-Evif/Matilda/source/DESIGN.rst

 Introduction to the Matilda (Designment)
 ======================================================

 In this introductory tutorial, we go through the different parts of Matilda's designment.
+More details of the theories and experiments could be reviewed in

 Multi-task learning architecture
 --------------------------------------